About I.Ex.D at LVC

 commodities,to goods, to services, and finally to experiences.
 Chuck-E-Cheese, Uber, Disney, and National Amusements are all examples of companies that now sell experiences rather than just goods or services.
 And this sector is growing.
 Take, for instance, the example of music.
 Artists used to sell their music as CDs or downloads.
 Now, artists make their money by selling experiences—touring and concerts.
 I.Ex.D. teaches students how to create live events for businesses, museums, music acts, and pure entertainment.

-I.Ex.D. students will learn to use technologies and methodologies (3D modeling, technical drawing, CAD, virtual reality and 360 videos, videography, projection, physical fabrication, electronics, interactive design, and programming) and consumer prototyping tools (e.g. 3D printing, raspberry pi, Arduino, LittleBits) to design and create smart wearables or smart networked objects that connect to the Internet of Things (
+You'll use technologies and methodologies including 3D modeling, technical drawing, CAD, virtual reality and 360 videos, videography, projection, physical fabrication, electronics, interactive design, and programming, along with consumer prototyping tools (e.g. 3D printing, raspberry pi, Arduino, LittleBits) to design and create smart wearables or smart networked objects that connect to the Internet of Things, or to design experiences for live events and/or exhibition spaces.

-The interdisciplinary curriculum grounds students in those emerging areas that inform interaction and experience design—live event design, digital media, programming and electronics, and rapid prototyping and fabrication.
-Students will design and develop prototypes of wearables for athletic training, smart objects, or toys that are now networked (Internet of Things), and will use those rapid prototyping technologies and open source hardware and software that have made the Maker Movement possible.
+The interdisciplinary curriculum grounds students in those emerging areas that inform interaction and experience design.
+You'll design and develop prototypes of wearables for athletic training, smart objects, or toys that are now networked (Internet of Things), and will use those rapid prototyping technologies and open source hardware and software that have made the Maker Movement possible.
 The core of the major teaches students how to use

 Students pursuing our Interaction and Experience Design degree will choose one of two concentrations: 1) experience design and 2) interaction design.
 Because of the nature of both fields, both concentrations will deal with design, programming, digital media, gathering and using data through user input and sensors, electronics/hardware, and designing how people would interact with both digital and physical objects or spaces.